larsacus/theonlylars.com/source/_posts/2013-01-20-cocoapods-creating-a-pod-spec.markdown

 pod spec lint "<spec location>/SpecName.podspec"
 {% endcodeblock%}

-If anything is syntactically wrong with your spec, it will show up here after running lint.
+If anything is _syntactically_ wrong with your spec, it will show up here after running lint.
 Refer to the [cocoapods wiki](https://github.com/CocoaPods/CocoaPods/wiki) if any errors or warnings come up.

+As of CocoaPods v0.17, you can no longer submit pod specs to the spec repo when lint reports warnings.

 ##In-Project (Functional) Testing
 It's _very_ important to actually test your pod in a _fresh_ project without any other configuration.
 Don't be the guy that creates a spec, submits it, then you get a bunch of complaints because your spec doesn't actually install properly when it's installed.
 It's also annoying to find a spec you can use, put it as a dependency on your project, only to find out it's not configured properly.
 It looks bad on the cocoapods community when this happens.